 If you have been using an Excel or Google doc to manage your portfolio, you may find this more intuitive and handy.
 Adding a buy/sell is easy, and it also has a feature to add notes.

-Coinmarketcap mobile app has more functionalities, for example, you can see the total portfolio composition, and you can use it to manually rebalance your portfolio.
+CoinMarketCap mobile app has more functionalities.
+For example, you can see the total portfolio composition, and see each coin holding in percentage basis.

 Overall as a free crypto portfolio tracker, Coinmarketcap is pretty ideal.